joshleitzel/constitutions/afghanistan/afghanistan.md

 [Source: [Afghan Embassy of Poland](http://www.afghanembassy.com.pl/cms/uploads/images/Constitution/The%20Constitution.pdf)]

-*(Editorial note: The text of this document has been preserved from the linked source.
+*(Editorial note: This is a translation of the original [Pashto/Dari text](http://www.afghan-web.com/politics/currentconstitutiondaripashto.pdf).
+The text of this document has been preserved from the linked source.
 Only obvious typos have been corrected.)*

 ---